 - Extra Credit

 There are three mid-term exams and a final exam or project.
 The exams are in-class but given online -- be sure to always have access to a mobile computing device with a Blackboard-compatible browser.
-They will consist of a mix of multiple-choice, multiple-answer, true/false, fill-in-the-blanks, and occasionally short essay questions.
-The lowest mid-term exam grade is dropped; the final exam or project is not dropped.
+They will consist of a mix of multiple-choice, multiple-answer, true/false, fill-in-the-blanks, and occasionally short essay or free-response questions.

 Students are required to analyze and evaluate cases and prepare written case memos, solve quantitative problems, and create various information science artifacts (such as data models, process models, risk models, data ontologies, etc.) Additionally, a short (10-15 minutes) well-prepared in-class presentations of the cases or problem sets are expected.
 The lowest assignment grade is dropped.